datagen24/dshield-mcp/docs/api/markdown/api_documentation.md

 def get_environment_variables() -> Dict[str, str]
 ```

+Get environment variables that can be used to override settings.

+**Returns**:

-Get environment variable names and their current values.
+  Dictionary mapping setting names to environment variable names

 <a id="user_config.get_user_config"></a>